saltukalakus/idiomatic-rust-snippets/src/intro.md

 ### Idiomatic Rust Snippets

 1- [Essentials](./essentials/intro.md) covers the basic aspects of the Rust programming language.
-They are explained with easy to grasp samples.
+They are explained with easy-to-grasp samples.

 2- [Design Patterns](./patterns/intro.md) section demonstrates several design patterns with minimalistic but complete projects.